 Environment and Human Health

 Motor vehicle and industrial emissions impact human health too, as these sources contain dangerous pollutants like mercury and sulfur dioxide.
-The American Lung Association found that 41% of Americans live in areas that have unhealthy levels of air pollution and are at risk of illnesses like lung and heart disease, cancer, and asthma.
+The American Lung Association found that too many Americans live in areas that have unhealthy levels of air pollution and are at risk of illnesses like lung and heart disease, cancer, and asthma.
 Rising global temperatures from climate change worsen pollution.
-Indoor air can be dangerous as well given the presence of chemicals from building materials, household products and mold.
+Indoor air can be dangerous as well, given the presence of chemicals from building materials, household products and mold.
 Illnesses caused by air pollution keep children out of school and adults out of work and lead to an estimated 35,700 premature deaths in the U.S. per year.

-You can limit your expose to toxins as much as possible on the individual level by eating organic food, avoiding places and times of heavy air pollution and getting your water tested for dangerous metals and chemicals.
+You can limit your exposure to toxins as much as possible on the individual level by eating organic food, avoiding places and times of heavy air pollution, and getting your water tested for dangerous metals and chemicals.
 But more importantly, we need advocates who will stop pollution at its source.
 EarthShare member organizations are doing just that, by speaking out for cleaner energy and transportation options, researching the chemicals applied in our food system and preserving the purity of our waterways.